psteinb/hpc-in-a-day/_episodes/01-01-taking-the-space-shuttle.md

 - "What is a super computer?"
 - "Where is a super computer?"
 - "How do I connect to it?"
+- "How do I transfer data to and from it?"
 objectives:
 - "Use ssh to open an interactive shell on a cluster."
 - "Inspect a directory with ls."
 - "Transfer a file to the cluster."
-- "Transfer from the cluster."
+- "Transfer files/folders from the cluster to your local machine."
 keypoints:
 - "Super computers do not have screens."
 - "Super computers are setup in remote places."